Ciela-Institute/caustics/docs/source/getting_started.rst

 Read The Docs
 -------------

-Docs for all the main functions in caustics are avaialble at :doc:`caustics` at varying degrees of completeness.
+Docs for all the main functions in caustics are available at :doc:`caustics` at varying degrees of completeness.
 Further development of the docs is always ongoing.